ottobonilla95/dynamic-sidebar-menu/README.md

 This is a dynamic side bar menu.

-The component recive a list of objects with the follow structure:
+The component receive a list of objects with the following structure:

 Example: